JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 To add a new [webpack loader](https://webpack.js.org/loaders/), for example, add the following to a `.js` file inside the `webpack.config.d`:

+> In this case, the configuration object presented in the `config` global object.
+You need to modify it in your script.
+>
+{type="note"}

 ```groovy
 config.module.rules.push({
     test: /\.extension$/,
     loader: 'loader-name'
 });
 ```

 All webpack configuration
 capabilities are well described in its [documentation](https://webpack.js.org/concepts/configuration/).